jamesmattis/Hello/README.md

 ```

 - The PebbleController class has a bunch of pebble watch BOOL properties that aren't necessary in a production app, but are helpful in understanding the source and nature of various errors.
 Really, you just need on 'okToPushUpdate' BOOL that is set to YES whenever the appMessage system is setup, open, and has successfully returned the completion block from the previous push.
 There is also a lot of additional logging that isn't required in production.

+- There is probably some silly bug in here somewhere.
+If you find something, let me know about it.
+Thanks!

 #License